HUMAN LIFE AND MORAL CODES

 Well in response, I’d start by accepting that humans do indeed exercise altruism when they are dealing with the potential of a person committing suicide.
 And rightly so.

-It’s a sombre subject, but you’d think that if we display altruism, surely that contradicts my point of us being self-regarding, right?
+It’s a sombre subject, but you’d think that by displaying altruism, that surely contradicts my point of us being self-regarding, right?
 Surely my logic doesn’t allow for altruism?
-In response, I’m sure that it’ll be no surprise to you that I would have to respectfully disagree.
+Again in response, I’m sure that it’ll be no surprise to you that I would have to respectfully disagree.

 That’s because altruism is actually a big and beautiful by-product of the moral codes that have been forged between humans.
 A by-product of the very structure designed and formed to ensure protection of ourselves as self-regarding, survivalist individuals.